fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.17.2 =
+* [Fixed] Bug fix.
+Makes strings in blocks translatable.
+* [Fixed] Bug fix.
+Add default block editor toolbar to all blocks to help users move and remove them.
+* [Fixed] Bug fix when loading editor sidebar.
+* [Changed] Changes the way most blocks are built so they each have their own block.json file.
+This will help directories correctly count how many blocks are provided in the plugin.

 = 14.17.1 =
 * [Fixed] Helps new users understand where to find the list of vehicles by adding a line to the Listings Pages table on the Settings page for the default post type archive.